Campaign of the Month: October 2017

 The GM takes what setting elements he likes from V5 and the Revised-era metaplot and leaves out the ones he doesn’t, or tweaks them until he likes them.
 For example, the implementation of the Second Inquisition (widespread cooperation among intelligence agencies, drone strikes in Vienna blamed on ISIS in 2008) is hard for me to swallow.
 So is “the Lasombra defect en masse from the Sabbat.”
 But the basic ideas of “government hunters are more dangerous than ever” or “more Lasombra are in the Camarilla” are perfectly fine ones.
 I’m a firm believer there’s no such thing as a bad idea, just bad execution of an idea.

-So the answer to this question can fairly be boiled down to “hybrid of stuff like the GM likes with lots of tweaks.”
+So the answer to this question can fairly be boiled down to “hybrid of stuff the GM likes from all editions with lots of tweaks.”

 Spoilers: Are there any books which spoil the campaign that I should avoid reading?

 Much of our game’s inspiration comes from the City of the Damned: New Orleans sourcebook, as well as the New Orleans appendix in Vampire: The Requiem’s 1st edition rulebook.
 New Orleans by Night (for Masquerade), the Lancea et Sanctum section of Secrets of the Covenants (for Requiem), and the Danse de la Morte adventure demo for 1e Requiem are also inspirations.
 Consequently, the GM asks of all current and prospective players: